Jump to topic

 When patients seek detox medications from sleeping pills, their doctor or rehab facility will typically design a personalized tapering plan to help taper off the pills.

 During medical detox, the former user is monitored during the withdrawal process to check for any severe symptoms.
 This is also to assist with any potential health concerns that may arise.
 If any extreme symptoms do present themselves, a doctor may use intravenous (IV) fluids to balance the electrolytes and replenish the body.

-A detox within a medical facility is recommended for the safest and most effective experience.
-However, those with a mild dependency on sleeping pills may prefer an at-home detox.
+Inpatient treatment in a medical facility is recommended for the safest and most effective experience.
+However, those with a mild dependency on sleeping pills may prefer outpatient treatment and at-home detox.
 Users should only consider this option after consulting with his or her doctor regarding their sleeping pill addiction.